 Spreads for investment-grade and high-yield corporate bonds may not scream “buy,” but our analysts are finding attractive valuations in select issuers and industries.

-Shannon Ward, fixed income portfolio manager, American High-Income Trust®
+Shannon Ward, fixed income portfolio manager, Capital Group Multi-Sector Income Fund™ (Canada)

 At today’s yields, high-yield bonds can provide attractive income to an investor’s portfolio.

-Yields in the neighborhood of 8% help provide a buffer against bond market volatility, so the likelihood of earning a positive return is higher.
+Yields in the neighbourhood of 8% help provide a buffer against bond market volatility, so the likelihood of earning a positive return is higher.
 History shows that when high-yield bonds yielded in the 7% to 8% range, the average two-year annualized forward return was 9.2%, and the average three-year annualized forward return was 7.9%.
-Yields have also jumped for high-yield municipal bonds, whose tax-exempt status adds to their allure.

 Strong returns typically followed periods of elevated yields